The 5 Best Questions to Include in a Pre-Recorded Video Interview

 How does a pre-recorded video interview work?

 Recruiters send applicants a set of questions to answer with clear time limits and other criteria outlined in the directions, and those candidates respond through a self-recorded video.
-The recruiters and hiring managers then score each candidate (often on a scale of 1-5) based on a combination of predetermined criteria like communication style, leadership skills, strengths and weaknesses, and job-specific skill sets.
+The recruiters and hiring managers then score each candidate based on a combination of predetermined criteria like communication style, leadership skills, strengths and weaknesses, and job-specific skill sets.

 There are key benefits to a pre-recorded video interview:

-• There is less chance of bias.
-Each person on a hiring team must review a candidate based on specific criteria and provide a score, which reduces bias by ensuring that one person doesn’t negatively — or positively — influence a candidate’s interview.
+There is less chance of bias.
+Since multiple team members must review a candidate based on multiple criteria and provide a score, this system reduces bias by ensuring that one person doesn’t negatively — or positively — influence a candidate’s interview.

-• Employers gain more accurate candidate profiles.
-Using AI to track candidate interview scores allows intelligent technology to choose better-fit candidates in the future.
+Employers gain more accurate candidate profiles.
+Using AI to track candidate interview scores allows intelligent technology to choose better-fit candidates in the future — boosting interviewer confidence as well.

 A pre-recorded video interview also benefits the candidate, as it allows them to record their answers on their own time without having to schedule a day off at their current job or secure childcare to interview with your company.

-What are the best questions or prompts TA teams should include in a pre-recorded video interview?
+What are the best questions TA teams should include in a pre-recorded video interview?

 1. Tell us something you didn't include on your resume.
-This prompt provides companies with a unique view of their candidates and allows applicants to share other skill sets or interests that, though they may not be specific to the job, could be helpful to the team or in their professional development as a future employee.
+This question provides companies with an unique view of their candidates and allows applicants to share other skill sets or interests that, though they may not be specific to the job, could be helpful to the team or in their professional development as a future employee.

 2. If you could do one thing differently from your past, what would that be?
 This question requires a candidate to think reflectively and critically about themselves — an important quality to have as an employee.
 Self-assessment is helpful for employee development, engagement, and retention as well, since employees like this are more likely to be engaged in their future career path, professional development, performance reviews, and goal setting.